 By completing the course, you’ll gain essential knowledge in using instrumentation drawings, specifications, standards and manuals.
 You’ll also learn how to solve problems in pressure, density/level, flow and temperature measurements instruments and systems - all of which are important in industries including oil and gas, mining and even pharmaceuticals.

 Besides offering a comprehensive and up-to-date course, CET prides itself in being a cutting edge learning institution.
 Below are some key advantages of completing the electrical instrumentation course at our campus.

 - Our instructors have real-world experience working in industries including electrical instrumentation.
 As a result, they’re able to provide you with real-world scenarios and solutions.
 They have ongoing training and involvement in the industry ensuring their knowledge is up-to-date.

 - We have fully equipped learning facilities at our campuses with workshops and laboratories to ensure you get the best learning experience.
 We even have our own HMI (Human Machine Interface) that you can program to work in simulated scenarios during your PLC practical week.

 - We partner with industry-leading organisations including Fluke and Zedflo to give our students exposure to the latest technologies so they’re better prepared for the real world.
 These partnerships can even help our students build connections with prospective employers for better employment opportunities.

 A career as an instrumentation electrician opens up various opportunities in many industries.
-If you’re looking for a course that will equip you with the necessary skills and knowledge to embark on an exciting and rewarding career path, get in touch with us.
+If you’re looking for a post trade course that will equip you with the necessary skills and knowledge to embark on an exciting and rewarding career path, get in touch with us.